Emma Romeu

-Emma Romeu (Havana) is a Cuban writer and geographer who is an environmental journalist.
+Emma Romeu is a Cuban writer and geographer who is an environmental journalist.
 She has written for the Spanish edition of National Geographic Magazine and published books.

 Life

 Romeu was born in Havana, where she subsequently pursued and earned her academic degree.

 She published articles in National Geographic Magazine in 2000 to 2003.

 In 2004 she published a short book The Flamingo's Legs.
 She has written other books for children.